mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ![C# function and then some](/assets/images/hands-on-llm-tutorial/010.png)

 Try adjusting the temperature slider now, and see how it affects the output.
-For example, try the following input at temperature = 0 and then at temperature = 1.
+Try the following prompt at temperature = 0 and then at temperature = 1.

     The sky is blue, and